Marty standing next to the tracker, inset top, his aircraft in flight inset bottom, Marty's Bixler aircraft. |

 The applications for civilian drone use appear staggering.
 Already being flown for aerial photography and surveying, the Queensland Police Service plan to use them for surveillance of outlaw motorcycle gangs and anti-terrorist operations before the G20 Conference in Brisbane.
 Surf lifesaving clubs are investigating their use for beach patrols.
 Electricity companies are using them for power line inspections and a company in the UK is even making videos of golf courses with them.
 TV companies are using them to hover over sports grounds to get unique views of the on-field action.
 Some enterprising paparazzi have even used them to film celebrity events hidden behind the high walls of private estates.
 Issues over privacy has led to calls for more control over drone use.

-the video signal from the on-board
+The tracking system that relays the video signal from the on-board camera to the goggles. |

 The Civil Aviation Safety Authority (CASA) regards model aircraft as recreational and it is illegal to fly them for commercial 'hire and reward' unless the pilot has the appropriate operator's certificate.
 Unmanned aircraft (UA) on the other hand are flown by specially licensed pilots for commercial purposes such as surveying, law enforcement and aerial photography.
 They are generally restricted to operations below 400 feet above ground level.
 These regulations mean that the same aircraft can fall into both categories depending on what it's used for.
 A real estate agent may fly one for a hobby but can't use it to take aerial photos of a property if that property is later sold, unless he has the appropriate licence.